 The other type of permit, issued for long-term stay, is the permanent residence permit, a document that can be granted only to foreigners who have lived in Poland for a period of minimum 5 years.
 The document can also be granted to the children of those who are the holders of permanent residence permits, who were born during the document’s validity.
 This document can be granted to the below-mentioned categories of persons as well:

-- UK citizens who have a Polish origin and who intend to move to Poland from UK;
+- UK citizens who have a Polish origin and who intend to immigrate to Poland from UK;

-• the document can be provided to asylum seekers as well, or to persons moving to Poland for humanitarian reasons.
+- the document can be provided to asylum seekers as well, or to persons relocating to Poland for humanitarian reasons.

 Please note that the issuance of the immigration papers can last up to several months, considering that Poland has a large number of applicants.
 We invite you to contact our immigration lawyers in Poland for additional information on this subject and for legal representation on the procedures that will be imposed after the transitional period between the UK and the EU ends.
 It is also easy to obtain Polish citizenship with the help of our lawyers.